bd-j/exspect/README.md

 # Exspect

-Example code for fits and plots, as presented in |paper|
+Example code for fits and plots with [prospector](https://prospect.readthedocs.io/en/latest/), as presented in |paper|

 ## Installation

-If you have Anaconda installed, follow the steps in `install_conda.sh` to install the relevant codes into an environment named `prox`
+If you have Anaconda installed, follow the steps in `conda_install.sh` to install the relevant codes into an environment named `prox`.
+The `environment.yml` files gives the code versions used to generate fits and plots.

 ## Running Fits